Download the all-new Republic app:

 Advertisement

 Airlines that were flying to China when controls were imposed in March were allowed to keep making one flight per week.
-United and Delta had suspended ir flights before that and asked permission to resume.
+United and Delta had suspended their flights before that and asked permission to resume.

 Advertisement

-Asked what it heard from Chinese regulators about its status, United said in a statement, “We look forward to resuming passenger service between United States and China when regulatory environment allows us to do so.”
+Asked what it heard from Chinese regulators about its status, United said in a statement, “We look forward to resuming passenger service between the United States and China when the regulatory environment allows us to do so.”

 Advertisement